Skip to Content

 Do You Drain Meat Before Adding Taco Seasoning?

-Draining your meat before adding taco seasoning removes the grease and helps to enhance its flavor.
-This also helps maintain the meat’s high-fat content that keeps it juicy.
+Draining your meat before adding taco seasoning removes the grease and helps to enhance its taste.
+This also helps maintain the ground beef high-fat content that keeps it juicy.

 What’s The Difference Between Chili Powder And Taco Seasoning?

 Taco seasoning contains more cumin than most chili powder.
-Chili powder, on the other hand, contains more paprika and chili than taco seasoning.
+Chili powder, on the other hand, contains more chili powder paprika and chili than taco seasoning.